 Selecting the right cutting tool can make all the difference in crafting, manufacturing, and design.
-You’re not alone if you’ve ever found yourself torn between a Digital Cutting Machine and a Laser Cutting Machine.
+You’re not alone if you’ve ever been torn between a Digital Cutting Machine and a Laser Cutting Machine.
 Both machines have features, advantages, and limitations that could impact your projects.
 Let’s dive into each machine type’s key differences, pros, and cons so you can pick the one that perfectly fits your needs!

 What is a Laser Cutting Machine?